 - In the bowl of an electric mixer using the paddle attachment, beat the cream cheese until light and fluffy.

-- Slowly add 1 cup of sugar.
+- Slowly add 1 cup of sugar and then the vanilla.
 Mix until combined.

 - Using a spatula, spread the cream cheese mixture evenly on top of the crescent roll dough.
 Be sure to spread it all the way to the edges.